chemfiles/chemfiles.f03/doc/reference.rst

     The initialization routine are ``init`` and ``from_frame``.

-.. f:subroutine:: init(a, b, c, alpha, beta, gamma[, status])
+.. f:subroutine:: init(a, b, c, alpha, beta, gamma, [status])

     Create an ``chfl_cell`` from the three lenghts and the three angles.

-    :parameter real a: the a cell length, in angstroms
+    :argument real a: the a cell length, in angstroms
-    :parameter real b: the b cell length, in angstroms
+    :argument real b: the b cell length, in angstroms
-    :parameter real c: the c cell length, in angstroms
+    :argument real c: the c cell length, in angstroms
-    :parameter real alpha: the alpha angles, in degrees
+    :argument real alpha: the alpha angles, in degrees
-    :parameter real beta: the beta angles, in degrees
+    :argument real beta: the beta angles, in degrees
-    :parameter real gamma: the gamma angles, in degrees
+    :argument real gamma: the gamma angles, in degrees
     :optional integer status [optional]: The status code

-.. f:subroutine:: from_frame_init_(frame[, status])
+.. f:subroutine:: from_frame_init_(frame, [status])

     Get a copy of the ``chfl_cell`` of a frame.

-    :parameter chfl_frame frame: the frame
+    :argument chfl_frame frame: the frame
     :optional integer status [optional]: The status code

-.. f:subroutine:: lengths(a, b, c[, status])
+.. f:subroutine:: lengths(a, b, c, [status])

     Get the cell lenghts.

-    :parameter real a: the a cell length, in angstroms
+    :argument real a: the a cell length, in angstroms
-    :parameter real b: the b cell length, in angstroms
+    :argument real b: the b cell length, in angstroms
-    :parameter real c: the c cell length, in angstroms
+    :argument real c: the c cell length, in angstroms
     :optional integer status [optional]: The status code

-.. f:subroutine:: set_lengths(a, b, c[, status])
+.. f:subroutine:: set_lengths(a, b, c, [status])

     Set the unit cell lenghts.

-    :parameter real a: the new a cell length, in angstroms
+    :argument real a: the new a cell length, in angstroms
-    :parameter real b: the new b cell length, in angstroms
+    :argument real b: the new b cell length, in angstroms
-    :parameter real c: the new c cell length, in angstroms
+    :argument real c: the new c cell length, in angstroms
     :optional integer status [optional]: The status code

-.. f:subroutine:: angles(alpha, beta, gamma[, status])
+.. f:subroutine:: angles(alpha, beta, gamma, [status])

     Get the cell angles, in degrees.

-    :parameter real alpha: the alpha angles, in degrees
+    :argument real alpha: the alpha angles, in degrees
-    :parameter real beta: the beta angles, in degrees
+    :argument real beta: the beta angles, in degrees
-    :parameter real gamma: the gamma angles, in degrees
+    :argument real gamma: the gamma angles, in degrees
     :optional integer status [optional]: The status code

-.. f:subroutine:: set_angles(alpha, beta, gamma[, status])
+.. f:subroutine:: set_angles(alpha, beta, gamma, [status])

     Set the cell angles, in degrees

-    :parameter real alpha: the new alpha angles, in degrees
+    :argument real alpha: the new alpha angles, in degrees
-    :parameter real beta: the new beta angles, in degrees
+    :argument real beta: the new beta angles, in degrees
-    :parameter real gamma: the new gamma angles, in degrees
+    :argument real gamma: the new gamma angles, in degrees
     :optional integer status [optional]: The status code

-.. f:subroutine:: matrix(matrix[, status])
+.. f:subroutine:: matrix(matrix, [status])

     Get the unit cell matricial representation, i.e. the representation of the three base vectors arranged as: